AmandaCVel/SQL_Cars_Project/README.md

     * Why I needed the code
     * There are some comments detailing the process I took/thoughts when typing out the code and why
     * There are some errors mentioned in the foundation.
 I find it a good thing to see the mistakes and to show solutions

+Please Note: When reading the code if you see "Picture ..." that is becuase there is a screenshot associated with that code.
+These picutres will be accessible on the website.